 These steps include wetting soil before working with it and removing shoes before entering a home; however, living there remains risky.
 Any outdoor activity can raise dust that contains asbestos fibers.

 Like many other states, California received shipments of vermiculite from the Libby, Montana mine contaminated with asbestos.
 The W. R. Grace and Company ran the Libby mines and shipped contaminated vermiculite to several processing plants in California.

 One important facility was the California Zonolite processing plant in Glendale.
 Thousands of people working at the plant or living nearby were exposed to asbestos fibers.

 California Asbestos Superfund Sites

-Several Naval shipyards have been known to contain significant amounts of asbestos as well.
-Some of these sites were active in World War II when asbestos was used regularly.
-Decades later the military is still dealing with the resulting contamination.
-For example, at Hunters Point Naval Shipyard in San Francisco, testing in the 1980s confirmed that the site was still contaminated with asbestos and other toxic materials.
-The site was shut down in 1991 and it was labeled a Superfund site by the EPA.
-Clean up concluded in 1995 and the area was determined to be safe again.
+For example, at Hunters Point Naval Shipyard in San Francisco, testing in the 1980s confirmed the site remained contaminated with asbestos and other toxic materials.
+The place was shut down in 1991 and labeled a superfund site by the EPA.
+Clean-up concluded in 1995 when the area was determined to be safe.

 Other Asbestos Sites in California

-Mines, processing plants, shipyards, and naturally occurring asbestos have accounted for a significant proportion of the victims of asbestos exposure in California, but there have been many other sites and workplaces in the state that were contaminated and caused people harm.
+Mines, processing plants, shipyards, and naturally occurring asbestos have accounted for a significant proportion of California asbestos victims; however, many other sites and workplaces in the state have been contaminated with asbestos.
 A few of these are: